Audi in Formula One: Pre–World War II Grands Prix (1935–1939)

 Across five seasons in the AIACR European Championship, Auto Union won seven Grandes Épreuves and 14 non-championship Grands Prix.
 Bernd Rosemeyer claimed European Drivers' Championship in 1936, driving the Type C, with victories at the German, Swiss, and Italian Grands Prix.
 Hermann Paul Müller—driving the Type D—unofficially won the final edition in 1939, with the title not awarded due to the onset of World War II in Europe following the invasion of Poland.
 Auto Union was later absorbed by Volkswagen in 1964, becoming the modern-day Audi company.

-Zurich-based constructors (1993–2025)
+Zürich-based constructors (1993–2025)

-Sauber were previously partnered with Mercedes-Benz, Ford, Petronas, BMW, and Alfa Romeo; they achieved their only victory at the 2008 Canadian Grand Prix with BMW and Robert Kubica.
+Sauber were previously partnered with Mercedes-Benz, Ford, Ferrari (including Petronas rebadging era), BMW, and Alfa Romeo; it achieved its only victory at the 2008 Canadian Grand Prix with BMW and Robert Kubica.